 You can never get enough of fruits and vegetables in your diet.
 Choose to eat them with skin whenever possible to get the maximum fiber.
 Fruits and vegetables have flavonoids that are compounds known to control piles and bleeding due to hemorrhoids.

-One serving of fruit a day is essential to procure the required amount of 10% daily fibre.
+One serving of fruit a day is essential to procure the required amount of 10% daily fiber.

 Some vegetables and fruits like cucumbers, watermelons, and celery are indirectly a good source of water as well.